 In the above example, we have data like person1, person2, and person3, but this isn’t very pleasant since we don’t want to write every time person1, person2, and person3.
 So, instead of this, we can convert them to arrays and easily get value by iterating them.

-To convert a complex object into an array of objects in JavaScript, use the Object.keys() function.
+To convert a complex object into an array of objects in JavaScript, you can use the “Object.keys()” function.
 The Object.keys() is a built-in method that returns an array of a given object’s own enumerable property names.

 const employeeData = {